theta360developers/theta-plugin-web-api-sample/README.md

 * targetSdkVersion 25

 <a name="contents"></a>
-## Contents of the SDK
+## Contents of this plug-in

-* This SDK is a Plug-in sample project of Android&trade; Studio.
+* This plugin is a simple camera capturing sample.
-* This SDK implements the basic parts necessary for developing plug-ins.
-You can create your own development project based on this project.
-* This SDK includes a plug-in library ([pluginlibrary](pluginlibrary)) to support plug-in development of RICOH THETA.
-The plug-in library is the main part of the SDK, with its own part of the RICOH THETA plug-in being consolidated.
-* The plug-in library implements the following functions that a standard plug-in should implement.
-    * Get button operation event
-    * Plug-in termination processing
-    * LED control
-    * Control of speaker
+* This plugin is forked from [Plugin SDK](https://github.com/ricohapi/theta-plugin-sdk).
+* This plugin can capture still and video, switch WLAN.

 <a name="started"></a>
 ## Getting Started

-1. Import plug-in sdk as a project into Android&trade; Studio.
+1. Open the project in Android&trade; Studio.
-1. Please rewrite the sample program in app accordingly and create a program.

-    * By inheriting `PluginActivity` you will be able to use library methods.

-        ```java
-        public class MainActivity extends PluginActivity {
-            @Override
-            protected void onCreate (Bundle savedInstanceState) {
-                super.onCreate (savedInstanceState);
-                setContentView (R.layout.activity_main);
-        ```

-    * Please refer to [the web SDK document](https://api.ricoh/docs/theta-plugin/) for development precautions.

-1. Please connect RICOH THETA V with USB.
+1. Connect RICOH THETA V with USB.
-1. By running it, installing and debuging is possible.
-1. To build for distribution, build *apk* with *Build APK (s)* in the Build menu.
+1. Build and Run on THETA V.

 <a name="information"></a>
-## Where to find the latest information
+## Where to find the latest SDK information

 * The latest information is published on [the WEB site](https://api.ricoh/docs/theta-plugin/).
 * The latest SDK is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk).

-<a name="troubleshooting"></a>
-## Troubleshooting

-If you have a request, create an issue on [the GitHub project](https://github.com/ricohapi/theta-plugin-sdk/issues).

 <a name="trademark"></a>
 ## Trademark Information